 Bottle-fed babies will be showed up-right paced feeding for babies comfort.

 Clear and easy instructions will be given after the procedure in order to:

 Optimise positions for a deep latch

 Promote optimal milk transfer in both breast and bottle-fed babies.

 You will receive an individual plan regarding feeding, latch and follow up care.

 Deirdre will follow up the day after the procedure with a telephone consultation to answer questions and give any necessary tips.
-She also offers a short personal consultation one week post-procedure, to assess the healing, maximise breastfeeding results, and release any significant reattachment of the frenulum if this has occurred (between 3-10% of cases).
+She also offers a short personal consultation one week post-procedure, to assess the healing, maximise breastfeeding results.
 This follow-up is free of charge.